-If this Item is coded a 1, continue on to Item 8a.
-If this Item is coded a 3, skip 8a and go to Item 8b.
+If this Item is checked "Yes", continue on to Item 5a.
+If this Item is checked "No", skip 5a and go to Item 5b.

-Item 8a - Income Received from C-Corporation
+Item 5a - Income Received from C-Corporation

 Record dividends received by operator's household from the Farm Operation if the operation is a C-Corporation.